Mabel Marks Bacon: Early life

 The Bacons first lived in California, where their daughter Mabel, known as "Bell", was born in 1898, but were living in Scotland in 1900, when their son Henry Douglas Jr. (1900–1925) was born.
 A month after his birth, in March 1900, the family returned to the United States to settle in Philadelphia.
 In 1903, they moved to Bath, Maine, where H.D. began working in the shipyard of the Bath Iron Works.
 In 1904, H.D. bought Thorne Island near the eastern shore of the Kennebec River as a summer camp and deeded it to Bacon.
 The couple's third child Francis Page was born in Maine in 1908.
-Besides raising the children, Bacon was an accomplished sailor and in 1910 made headlines in the New York Times when she participated in a motor boat race from the New York Motor Boat Club to Bermuda, which touted that she was the first woman to participate in power boat race, was going to skipper the boat, and that she had a steamboat pilot's license.
-She made the news again in 1911, when she took up driving a car.
-In 1916, H.D. was hired to head one of the shipyards for the Panama Canal project and the family relocated to Panama, though they kept their home in Maine and returned periodically over the next 3–4 years.
+Besides raising the children, Bacon was an accomplished sailor and in 1910 made headlines in the New York Times when she participated in a motor boat race from the New York Motor Boat Club to Bermuda, which touted that she was the first woman to participate in powerboat race, was going to skipper the boat, and that she had a steamboat pilot's license.
+She made the news again in 1911 when she took up driving a car.
+In 1916, H.D. was hired to head one of the shipyards for the Panama Canal project, and the family relocated to Panama, though they kept their home in Maine and returned periodically over the next 3–4 years.